sillevl/database-indexes-demo/README.md

 performance difference between normal and indexed columns.

 This example contains an English dictionary containing 176.023 words and there definitions.
+The database is created using the [MySQL English Dictionary](https://sourceforge.net/projects/mysqlenglishdictionary/).
 Each word is stored inside a normal and indexed column, containing the exact same information.

 This database enables to compare `SELECT` queries against normal and indexed columns.